 zc) when the UE changes the UE specific DRX parameters in NB-N1 mode.

 If case b) is the only reason for initiating the registration procedure for mobility and periodic registration update, the UE shall indicate "periodic registration updating" in the 5GS registration type IE; otherwise the UE shall indicate "mobility registration updating".

+NOTE X: Regardless of access type, the UE does not request an S-NSSAI from the pending NSSAI to initiate the registration procedure for mobility and periodic registration, because network slice-specific authentication and authorization for such S-NSSAI will be performed or is ongoing.

 If the UE indicates "mobility registration updating" in the 5GS registration type IE and the UE supports S1 mode, the UE shall: